Daniel870801/Final-Project-ML-models-on-box-office-predictions/readme.md

 ## Workflow

 1. Data Collection - Building a database with the historical data on french box office, movies genres and french box office features.
-   - French box office from 2010 to 2019 (--LINK--) DANIEL
+   - French box office from 2010 to 2019, in number of tickets sold, including the max number of theaters used (jpboxoffice.org)
-   - Movies genres from 2010 to 2019 (--LINK--) DANIEL
+   - Corresponding movie features such as cast, budget, genre from 2010 to 2019 (themoviedb.com)
-   - French box office features (--LINK--) DANIEL
+   - NB: the data gathers the total tickets sold from 2010 to 2019, but excludes
 2. Data Cleaning and Processing
    - selection of specific data needed
    - cleaning and processing of each dataset